brantmerrell/my-chess/AsciiChessCS/README.md

 ^^^^^^^^ ^^^^^^^^         ^^^^^^^^ ^^^^^^^^
 ```

+### Move Manipulation
+The input box allows you to type a move, then the "Submit Move" button will make that move on the chessboard.

+Note: Although submitting moves will change the Ascii Chess board, it will not change the FEN shown in the FEN input box.
+The FEN box and Submit FEN button provide the ability to reset the board to the desired position.

 ## Missing Features:

 The following features are provided in other prototypes of this applicaiton and are TODOs for this prototype:

- - **daily puzzles**: It would come with a dropdown to select a daily puzzle from chess.com or lichess.org and populate the FEN box.
+ - **daily puzzles**: This feature provides a dropdown to select a daily puzzle from chess.com or lichess.org and populate the FEN box.
+A working example can be found in the R prototype of AsciiChess.
+ - **Ascii FEN**: The Ascii chessboard should also have a FEN representation.
+This should be separate from the FEN Input box, which allows for reseting the board and choosing starting positions.
+A second FEN string should depict the board's current state.
+This can be seen in the R prototype of AsciiChess.
+ - **Select Move**: Not supported by the Gera.Chess nuget package which this prototype uses.
+Options under consideration for adding it to the application include:
+     * Submitting a change request to the Gera.Chess nuget package
+     * Adding it as a helper method to the Ascii Chess CS prototype
+     * Choosing a new chess package to support Ascii Chess CS
  - **Undo Move**: Not supported by the Gera.Chess nuget package which this prototype uses.
 There are two possible solutions:
      * The ruby prototype of ascii chess solves a similar challenge by tracking a list of positions in a session.
      * Use a different package (there are many).
 I have not found one with an undo functionality that fits the lightweight needs of Ascii Chess.